 This course will study the history and theology of ecumenism and inter-religious dialogue in the Catholic Church.
-In response to trends such as religious pluralism and inter-faith marriages, Religious Education programs that promote respect, understanding and focus on common values will be explored for Religious Education/Faith Formation activities across the life span.
-As a capstone course, the student will incorporate research, application, and material from all previous courses.
-The student will create projects that demonstrate competence using technology to enhance and enrich education ministry culminating in scholarly project presentation.
+In response to trends such as religious pluralism and interfaith marriages, Religious Education programs that promote respect, understanding and focus on common values will be explored.